-Our platform takes the power of machine learning and marries it with story telling of data visualization to give you clear, actionable insights on global trade.
+Our platform takes the power of machine learning and data visualization to give you clear, actionable insights on global trade.

 Easily find companies that source or manufacture commodities worldwide.
 Our technology makes it easy to create a short list of new business opportunities with importers and exporters.

 Building a lead list for your sales team?
 Easily export the results and share them with your team to expand their reach.

 Whether you are searching for a product by name or classification, we make it easy.
 We support commodity name, HS / HTS code, D-U-N-S® Number, and location-based searches.